 All General Education requirements are met through required courses (as indicated above) except for the American/Global Diversity requirement, the Interpretive Studies requirement and the Writing Intensive requirement.
-Therefore, in order to graduate, students in this program must choose one course that is designated American/Global Diversity, one course that is designated Writing Intensive and one course that is designated Interpretive Studies.
-View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.
+Therefore, in order to graduate, students in this program must choose one course that is

-- Students who plan to transfer to four-year institutions should choose their science elective based on the science requirement for their intended transfer institution. - Although not required, it is recommended that Hospitality Management students take CAHM 161 Foodservice Safety and Sanitation.
+Students who plan to transfer to four-year institutions should choose their science elective based on the science requirement for their intended transfer institution.

+Although not required, it is recommended that Hospitality Management students take CAHM 161 Foodservice Safety and Sanitation.
 Consult the curriculum coordinator or an academic advisor for for more information.